SJinKim/SmartCity_Chatbot/README.md

 ## Created By (Contact)

-© 2024 Team 13 of the "Practical Lab for Bachelors" of [TUDa](https://www.informatik.tu-darmstadt.de/fb20/index.en.jsp).
+© 2024 Team 13: xxx of the "Practical Lab for Bachelors" of [TUDa](https://www.informatik.tu-darmstadt.de/fb20/index.en.jsp).

 To ask questions, give feedback or suggestions on our project, [![join our Discord server!](https://invidget.switchblade.xyz/2FB8wDG%29)](http://discord.gg/)